Thorium/FSharp.Azure.Quantum/docs/topological/developer-deep-dive.md

 ---

-## Page 3: Braiding Operations - Quantum Gates as Geometry
+## Braiding Operations - Quantum Gates as Geometry

 ### From Matrices to Worldlines: A Fundamental Shift